A person running along a sandy beach with the ocean in the background.

 Key elements of a strong 60-second brand overview:

-• Hooking Overview:
+• Hooking Introduction:

 • Start with a captivating statement or question to grab attention immediately.